lazymacadmin/lazymacadmin.github.io/about.md

 ---
 layout: page
-title: About
+title: About Me
 ---
+> Drew Barnes <br>
+> _noun_ <br>
-I'm a macadmin at a branch campus of a larger University in the Midwest, and while I have a lot of thoughts about everything, I don't have a lot to say unless I think it can be useful to someone else.
+>  A competent yet extremely opinionated Mac admin with over 20 years of experience at a branch campus of a larger University in the Midwest.

+I have a lot of thoughts about everything, but I don't have a lot to say unless I think it can be useful to someone else.

 I've been running our Jamf server for nearly a decade - long enough for my hair and beard to start going grey - and have had to work around a number of shortcomings in our MDM setup as well as within macOS.